sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-06-15-gsoc-25-diwangshu-week02.md

 ## Key Learnings

-- The prototype for this project is developing in Streamlit and I am learning Streamlit a lot.
+- The prototype for this project is developing in Streamlit, and I am learning Streamlit a lot.
 - Also gainig experience in LangChain as this is the primary tool of development.

 ---